 Guided tours are available for groups of 10 people or more.
 At various times of the year, there are guided tours through the Mill and underground.

 Are dogs allowed on site?

-We welcome dogs across the entire mine site, with the exception of the café and the underground mine.
+We welcome dogs across the entire mine site, with the exception of the underground mine.
 Assistance dogs are welcome across the whole site without exception.
-We provide drinking water for all your furry friends at various places across the site.
+We provide drinking water for them at various places across the site.

 Can I get something to eat while I am there?